Seirdy/seirdy.one/content/privacy.md

 Information I share
 -------------------

+Searches performed on search boxes in the site footer and on the search page are powered by the [Search My Site](https://searchmysite.net/) API.
+When you search, your query---and only your query---is sent to Search My Site.
+No other information (e.g., your IP address or request headers) is sent.
+Information about how Search My Site may handle these anonymized queries is available in [its privacy policy](https://searchmysite.net/pages/privacy/).

-No information is automatically shared with any third-parties, to my knowledge.
+No other information is automatically shared with any third-parties, to my knowledge.

 I may share excerpts of of server logs with third parties if I am trying to resolve a technical issue.
 For example, I may submit an excerpt of an error log when filing a bug report.
 Any time I have to share such an excerpt, I remove or alter all identifying information.
 This includes, but is not limited to: IP addresses, timestamps, and any uniquely-identifying user-agent strings.